white flowers in focus photography

 Catholic Motherhood and Parenting

-Parenting with Grace: The Catholic Parents’ Guide to Raising almost Perfect Kids is, in my opinion, a nearly perfect blueprint for what Catholic parenting should look like.
-Catholic psychologist and father Dr. Greg Popcak joins with his wife Lisa in writing this awesome guide to raising Catholic children.
+In Parenting with Grace, Catholic psychologist and father Dr. Greg Popcak joins with his wife Lisa in writing one awesome guide to raising Catholic children.
 Dr. Popcak takes John Paul II’s Theology of the Body and applies it to raising children in a unique and perspective-changing way, that is backed up by extensive scientific research.

 The Temperament God Gave Your Kids: Motivate, Discipline, and Love Your Children by Art and Laraine Bennett brings the classical concept of four temperaments into the modern day and age.
 Complete with quizzes and plenty of examples of each temperament, this book will help you understand how best to parent your children’s different personality types.
 I also highly recommend the Bennett’s book on temperaments for adults: The Temperament God Gave You: The Classic Key to Knowing Yourself, Getting Along with Others, and Growing Closer to the Lord.